-- 1. understand the theoretical and research foundations of a whole language approach to literacy development; - 2. become familiar with a variety of instructional strategies for implementing a whole language approach; - 3. become familiar with strategies for assessing children's language development and evaluating individual growth in a whole language program; - 4. discuss the relationships among the principles of whole language and curricular directions provided by the Year 2000 document, the Primary Program and the Intermediate Program; - 5. clarify personal beliefs about the teacher's role in a whole language program; - 6. be able to articulate a rationale for using a whole language approach in their own classrooms, supported with examples from current educational literature and classroom practices.
+- 1. understand the theoretical and research foundations of the whole language approach; - 2. become familiar with a variety of instructional strategies for implementing a whole language approach; - 3. become familiar with strategies for assessing children's language and evaluating individual progress in a whole language program; - 4. clarify personal beliefs about the teacher's role in a whole language program; - 5. be able to articulate a rationale for using a whole language approach in their own classrooms, supported with examples from current educational literature and classroom practices.